 As the teacher, you can explicitly teach word meanings to improve comprehension.
 However, to know a word means knowing it in all of the following dimensions:

-The only way to make sure students understand a new word is to have them produce it themselves either orally or in writing.
+Ensure students understand a new word by asking them to produce it themselves either orally or in writing.

 I taught a summer school unit on habitats and healthy environments, and every student had to learn the phrase, "Reduce, reuse, recycle."
 Over the course of four weeks I gave students many opportunities to use those words to describe what we were doing: "We are reusing the grocery bag," or "We reused the scratch paper."